Velas, Santo Amaro, Fajã do Ouvidor, Urzelina and Manadas

 São Jorge

-Velas, Santo Amaro, Fajã do Ouvidor, Urzelina e Manadas
+Velas, Santo Amaro, Fajã do Ouvidor, Urzelina and Manadas

 Duration